 Need A New Roof?
 Don’t Panic

 Owning a home can cause a lot of financial stress, especially when significant repair is needed.
 Between mortgage payments, utility bills, property taxes, and other miscellaneous expenses, homeowners have enough financial obligations without an unexpected roof replacement.
 While Magnify Money reports that the average American household has $17,750 in a household savings account, nearly 30% of Americans have less than $1,000 saved.
+These numbers have only gotten worse since the start of the coronavirus pandemic.
 If homeowners in Portland find themselves in need of a new roof but don’t have the savings to weather the cost, there are financing options available.

 Six Ways To Pay For Roof Replacement